kenegozi/kenegozi.github.io/_posts/2007-12-30-html-encoded-output-in-view-templates.markdown

 ---

-The existing <%= %> syntax would keep output the raw strings, so it can be used to output properties that has markup inside, like CMS data, the ViewContents in layouts, CaptureFor data, etc.
+The existing &lt;%= %&gt; syntax would keep output the raw strings, so it can be used to output properties that has markup inside, like CMS data, the ViewContents in layouts, CaptureFor data, etc.

-If you want http encoded output, use <%# %> or ${} instead.
+If you want http encoded output, use &lt;%# %&gt; or ${} instead.